awainverse/mc2022-Lean/sources/day1.rst.txt

 This, and a few other such things, is what drives most mathematicians away from type theory.
 But these things are only difficult when you're first learning them.
 With practice, type theory becomes second nature, the same as set theory.
+In fact, the exact type theoretic system Lean uses is *equiconsistent*  with a slightly stronger version of ZFC, the generally-accepted axiom system for set theory.
+(See `Mario Carneiro's MS thesis <https://github.com/digama0/lean-type-theory/releases/tag/v1.0>`__)

 .. rubric:: footnotes